 At 95 thousand hectares, the Santos’ Narrabri Gas Project is 38 times the size of the City of Sydney.
 It is the largest gas project, by land size, ever proposed in NSW.
 The vast majority of landowners in the 3.7 million hectares surrounding the Pilliga are in opposition of the project which has the potential to severely disrupt or contaminate the Great Artesian Basin, as well as destroy native habitats, cause damage to local waterways and risk the health of local communities.

 For Wild Places have joined forces with The Wilderness Society, Protect the Pilliga Forest campaign to bring us The Pilliga Ultra, an epic 5km, 20km or 50km fundraising trail run over the rocky outcrops and through the rare eucalyptus woodland of the Pilliga.
-The Pilliga Ultra runs from the 15th to the 17th of October.
+The Pilliga Ultra has been postponed until the 26th of March 2022.

 For Wild Places is a group of passionate trail runners that have formed to give a voice to our wild places by facilitating trail events and workshops in our most vulnerable regions around Australia, to help raise funds for the protection and conservation of these ancient and beautiful landscapes.